maneatsbible/maneatsbible.github.io/_memoirs/noah-james.md

 Thing is, the city of Santa Barbara is crawling with whores (and witches), and if you're not a total incel, you can easily get yourself in trouble with them.

 My expectation was that I'd soon be counseling him on a slip-up, but he never had anything to report.
 He confessed later that he just wasn't telling me about his hookups.
-He got with onewoman in a public restroom at the harbor (yuck).
+He got with one woman in a public restroom at the harbor (yuck).

 His even bigger trouble was with the gays.
 I was walking through the dining hall when gay Aldo pulled me aside.
 He spoke like a Mexican lady with an accent.